-After I’d been in business for about a year I started to experience the inevitable issues and growing pains that come along with operating a service business.
+After I’d been in business for about a year, I started to experience the inevitable issues and growing pains that come along with operating a service business.
 I started looking online for a place to ask questions about client relations in particular.
-Through the course of my research, I discovered that there was this emerging industry around virtual service providers.
+Through my research, I discovered that there was this emerging industry around virtual service providers.

-I joined a few other sites for VAs but they did not offer the collaboration and sense of community I had hoped.
+I joined a few other sites for VAs, but they did not offer the collaboration and sense of community I had hoped for.
 So, I saw that as an opportunity to start an online network.
 I could create and curate the atmosphere and experience based on my vision of an ideal community website.
 It was a neat platform for exploring and sharing my own business philosophies, even as those philosophies were emerging.

 GT: How many VAs belong to your Forums?
 Are they all based in North America?